MarthaC444/MarthaC444/README.md

 ### Hi, I'm Martha Chamberlain
 Looking for Jr. Front end or entry level Full stack role.
-I'm told I'm really great at finding bugs and fixing them.
+I'm told I'm amazing at finding bugs and fixing them.
 Also open to web publishing, design, and QA.

 My resume can be found on my [portfolio](https://portfolio.marthachamberlain.com/) site.